Lontronix/Relog-Documentation/Relog FAQ.md

 ## Why Can't I Complete the Same Task Within a Few Seconds of the Previous Completion?

-In order to prevent accidental completions, tasks have a **5 second cooldown** before they can be completed again.
+In order to prevent accidental double completions, tasks have a **5 second cooldown** before they can be completed again.
 This cool down is present anywhere you complete a task (i.e. in the app, widgets, in a Shortcut or with Siri).

 ## Siri + Shortcuts